 Ninoska lives with her father and her mother.
-She is responsible for caring for children, washing clothes and making beds.
-Her father is employed and her mother is employed.
-There are 4 children in the family.
+At home, duties include washing clothes, making beds and helping in the kitchen.
+Her father is employed as a laborer and her mother is employed.
+There are 3 children in the family.

 Your love and support will help Ninoska to receive the assistance she needs to develop her potential.
 Please pray for her.

 Ninoska lives on the plains of Neighborhood Bello Amanecer, home to approximately 6,000 residents.
 Typical houses are constructed of dirt floors, wood walls and corrugated iron roofs.
 The regional diet consists of maize, beans, chicken, fish, bread, plantains, rice and cheese.

 Common health problems in this area include the flu, fevers and infectious diseases.
 Most adults in Neighborhood Bello Amanecer are employed and earn the equivalent of $162 per month.
 This community has electricity and drinking water but needs employment opportunities, improved salaries, libraries and educational materials.